freestyle-ciandt/typescript-patterns/src/tasks/task5.md

       ```
 3. Do NOT create child classes for each burger variation.
 4. Do NOT add parameters in the constructor of the burger/ingredient classes.
+5. Feel free to create as many builders/directors as you need.

 [<- Go back](../../README.md)